ABaldwinHunter/Meditation-Trainer/README.md

 ### Release 2: Add client side stats to your interface

-Let’s track six stats on the client side that we will display while the user meditates:
+Let’s track four stats on the client side that we will display while the user meditates:

 1. Longest inhale duration
 2. Average inhale duration
 3. Longest exhale duration
 4. Average exhale duration
-5. Longest cycle duration (a cycle consists of an inhale followed by an exhale)
-6. Average cycle duration

 These stats should update each time the user hits space.